Computer Vision#

 CV03 - Object Detection with YOLOv9#

-Apply YOLOv9 (“You Only Look Once”), a state-of-the-art one-stage detector, to locate and classify multiple objects in a single forward pass.
-You will train the model for ~10 epochs, evaluate it on validation images, and visualize detection bounding boxes.
+Apply YOLOv9, a state-of-the-art one-stage detector, to locate and classify multiple objects in a single forward pass.
+You will train the model for around 10 epochs, evaluate it on validation images, and visualise detection bounding boxes.

 CV04 - Semantic Segmentation with SegNet#

-Train a SegNet encoder–decoder on the CamVid autonomous-driving dataset to assign a class label (road, car, pedestrian, building, …) to every pixel in an image.
+Train a SegNet encoder-decoder on the CamVid autonomous-driving dataset to assign a class label (road, car, pedestrian, building, etc.) to every pixel in an image.
 The lab saves checkpoints and produces side-by-side comparisons of predictions vs. ground truth.

 CV05 - Segment Anything (SAM)#